 Where the money comes from and where the money goes

-You will be invited to make a tax deductible donation on top of your annual fee.
-Your donation supports your local clinic and the clients we serve.
+You will be invited to make a tax deductible donation on top of your annual contribution.
+Donations help FPQ to provide clinical services to people in need.

 You may want to make more than a donation – and become a member of FPQ.
-Joining forces with FPQ, our members strengthen our vision for sexual and reproductive health for all.
+FPQ's members strengthen our vision for sexual and reproductive health for all.
 Ask a staff member for more information or visit our website www.fpq.com.au/pdf/MembershipApplicationForm.pdf

 Clinical training and what that means for you

-We will first ask if you are willing to have this person involved in your consultation.
+You may be asked if you're willing to have an additional health care professional consult with you or observe your appointment.
+The FPQ nurse or doctor will always be present.
 Please advise the receptionist or any staff member if you do not wish to have any other person involved in your care.

-You may also put your complaint in writing to our CEO.
-Please outline the details of what happened and the steps you would like taken to address your concerns.
+You can put your complaint in writing.
+Please outline the details of what happened and the steps you would like taken to address your concerns to: